-- 2. Off-site/Community solar system may be the sole principal use of a lot or may be co-located as second principal use with another principal use on a portion of a lot and shall be subject to town review and applicable standards.
+- C. Solar energy system review and dimensional standards.
+The following table sets forth the review procedures and standards for solar energy systems.
+See also § 148-12-2 Definitions (for terms with ""). - (1) Table of Standards.5 - (2) Off-site/community solar system may be the sole principal use of a lot or may be co-located as second principal use with another principal use on a portion of a lot and shall be subject to Town review and applicable standards.
 The solar collectors may be building-mounted or ground-mounted.
 The off-site/community system shall apportion solar collectors or electric output to individual end-users through a legally binding agreement and management system.
-This management system shall be documented, subject to town review and may show either. collective ownership and management by the end-users OR ownership and operation by a third party with long-term leases to the individual end-users.
-Examples of the managing entity include. subdivision homeowner association and other similar organization or a profit or nonprofit third-party. - 3.
-Utility Facility system may be the sole principal use of lot or may be colocated as second principal use with another principal use on a portion of a lot and shall be subject to town review and applicable standards.

-D. General regulations

-- 1. Safety and Security compliance - a.
-Electrical Connections.
-All solar energy systems shall be subject to electrical permit, inspection and certification for safe installation and operation. - b.
-Utility Connection.
-All power lines from the solar energy system for onsite consumption shall be located underground; interconnections to the public utility grid shall be subject to the requirements of the public utility.
-All lines and connections shall be installed by certified professionals and must meet all applicable federal, state and local electrical codes. - c.
-Security. ground mounted solar systems may be enclosed by fencing to prevent unauthorized access.
-Warning signs with the owner's contact information may be placed on the entrance and perimeter of the fencing. - d.
-Maintenance and Inspection. - i).
-The land, structures and equipment associated with all solar energy systems shall be maintained in good condition and in accordance with all requirements of this section. - ii).
-Upon notice to the owner or his/her agent, the Codes Enforcement Officer and/or Town Engineer shall have the right at any reasonable time to enter the premises on which a solar energy system is constructed to inspect all parts of the installation and require that repairs or alterations be made if in his/her judgment there may be a deficiency in the operation or the structural stability of the system.
-If necessary, the Codes Enforcement Officer or Town Engineer may order the system to be secured or to cease operation.
-If the Codes Enforcement Officer or Town Engineer has reason to believe that an emergency situation involving danger to life, limb or property exists, the Codes Enforcement Officer or Town Engineer may enter the premises for purposes of inspecting the system without notifying the owner or agent in advance and order immediate correction.
-(See also Discontinuance).
+This management system shall be documented, subject to Town review, and may show either collective ownership and management by the end-users or ownership and operation by a third party with long-term leases to the individual end-users.
+Examples of the managing entity include subdivision homeowner association and other similar organization or a profit or nonprofit third party. - (3) Utility facility system may be the sole principal use of lot or may be co-located as second principal use with another principal use on a portion of a lot and shall be subject to Town review and applicable standards. - D. General regulations. - (1) Safety and security compliance. - (a) Electrical connections.
+All solar energy systems shall be subject to electrical permit, inspection and certification for safe installation and operation.
+Prior to the time of the issuance of a building permit, the applicant/owner shall demonstrate to the Code Enforcement Officer a reliable and safe method for de-energizing the solar energy system in the event of an emergency. - (b) Utility connection.
+All power lines from the solar energy system for on-site consumption shall be located underground; interconnections to the public utility grid shall be subject to the requirements of the public utility.
+All lines and connections shall be installed by certified professionals and must meet all applicable federal, state and local electrical codes. - (c) Security.
+Ground-mounted solar systems shall be enclosed by fencing to prevent unauthorized access.
+Warning signs with the owner's contact information shall be placed on the entrance and perimeter of the fencing. - (d) Maintenance and inspection.